angulardart/site-angulardart/src/angular/guide/template-syntax.md

 #### Inside <span class="syntax">[(ngModel)]</span>

-Looking back at the `name` binding, note that you could have achieved the same result with separate bindings to the `<input>` element's  `value` property and `input` event.
+Looking back at the `name` binding, note that you could achieve the same result with separate bindings to the `<input>` element's  `value` property and `input` event.

 <?code-excerpt "lib/app_component.html (without-NgModel)"?>